 There are also online course options that can be added to users’ profiles.
 The platform allows for a wide variety of file uploads and members are supported with a step by step guide to creating a professional-looking design.
 With different plans, users can pick the plan that best suits their needs.
 Noted to be fair and affordable, Podia does lack design flexibility.
 This combined with the lack of critical features makes this course software stuck at the #5 spot.

-Kajabi provides web hosting, course creation, membership site business, and email list management.
+Kajabi provides web hosting, an online course creation software, membership site business, and email list management.
 The interactive learning environment offers unlimited video hosting, homework assignments, drip content, and more, making it more suited to traditional education over workplace learning and training.

 The platform also offers a blogging capability, product creation, and a community feature, making it a great resource for teachers to support their students.
 Different plans provide a variety of streaming capabilities and customizable options, but there is a lack of flexibility and an inability to create certificates with Kajabi.

 This flexible webinar platform allows for online meetings, remote conferences, training, and marketing.
 With up to four presenters allowed at a time, it’s a good option to help support participation for small groups.

 EasyWebinar promises high-quality streaming, and there are multiple features including market landing pages that allow for live webinars.
 Real-time chat, recording and archiving are also available, making it easy to access content if you mostly want to train through video.
 Standard, pro, and enterprise packages are available but even that may not be enough to compensate for the outdated-looking templates.
 There are also few engagement tools in comparison to other platforms but could be a simple solution for those looking for slightly more features than your basic Zoom account.

 LifterLMS is a WordPress plugin, which allows users to create and sell online courses.
 There are integrating extensions that expand the core functionalities along with some basic engagement tools one for one coaching.
 So if you're looking for an elearning software course online, this might be exactly what you need.